sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-global-this.md

 This rule will enforce the use of `globalThis` over `window`, `self`, and `global`.

+However, there are several exceptions that remain permitted:

+1. Certain window/WebWorker-specific APIs, such as `window.innerHeight` and `self.postMessage`
+2. Window-specific events, such as `window.addEventListener('resize')`

-However, some window-specific APIs are still allowed (e.g. `window.innerWidth`, `window.innerHeight`).
-You can find the list of APIs in the [source code](../../rules/prefer-global-this.js) of this rule.
+The complete list of permitted APIs can be found in the rule's [source code](../../rules/prefer-global-this.js).

 ## Examples